top of page

 Teaching Children Self-Government

-I am always open to new ways of improving my parenting skills and the relationships in our family.
-For the last few years, I have implemented techniques from the book A House United: Changing Children's Hearts and Behaviors by Teaching Self-Government, by Nicholeen Peck, and these techniques have made a profound difference in our household.
+Beginning when my kids were around 4 and 7 years old, I implemented techniques from the book A House United: Changing Children's Hearts and Behaviors by Teaching Self-Government, by Nicholeen Peck.
+These techniques made a profound difference in our household.

-With the skills and understanding I gained from this book, there has been an obvious positive shift in our family dynamics and the contentedness of our day-to-day lives.
+With the skills and understanding I gained from this book, there was an obvious positive shift in our family dynamics and the contentedness of our day-to-day lives.

 Begin With the End In-Mind

-When I first started reading this book, I was a bit put-off by the fact that almost half of this book focuses on "Finding Your Family Vision" and " Establishing a Family Government".
+When I first started reading the book, I was a bit put-off by the fact that almost half of the book focuses on "Finding Your Family Vision" and " Establishing a Family Government".
 I was reading this book with an eye towards practical tips for day-to-day parenting, so I was tempted to skip these first sections and go straight to the section on "Teaching Self-Government".
-However, I decided to stick it out, and I am immensely glad that I did.
+However, I decided to stick it out, and I was immensely glad that I did.

 Those first two sections of the book allowed me to step back and look at the big picture of our family.
 They walked me through the process of thinking about our family and the type of family culture we were trying to create.
 A House United gave my family the guidance we needed to develop very specific guidelines and goals for our family life, including our Family Standard and our Family Mission Statement.

-While I had never thought that my family needed to have a Family Standard or Mission Statement, in the intervening months I have been able to see that those two things are extremely useful in creating the type of family culture we want for our family.
-They give us common goals that we are all working towards, and they give us benchmarks for what we want our family to be.
+While I had never thought that my family needed to have a Family Standard or Mission Statement, in the following months and years, those two things were extremely useful in creating the type of family culture we wanted.
+They gave us common goals to work towards and benchmarks for what we wanted our family to be.

-For instance, one of our family goals is for our children to create lifelong friendships with each other.
-Because the children have agreed that this is a goal they want to work towards, we are able to refer back to that goal when assessing their day-to-day interactions and behaviors towards each other.
-When one child is behaving rudely towards their sibling, or when they are bickering, we can talk about whether or not they are furthering or harming their longterm goal of being friends-for-life.
-Of course there are still some times when they do not get along very well, but overall I can see that our children are really taking this goal to heart and working towards it.
+For instance, one of our family goals was for our children to create lifelong friendships with each other.
+Because the children agreed that this was a goal they wanted to work towards, we were able to refer back to that goal when assessing their day-to-day interactions and behaviors towards each other.
+When one child was behaving rudely towards their sibling, or when they were bickering, we would talk about whether or not they were furthering or harming their longterm goal of being friends-for-life.
+Of course there were still some times when they did not get along very well, but overall I could see that they were really taking this goal to heart and working towards it.

 Teaching Our Children Self-Government

 Once the foundational steps of finding our family vision and government were accomplished, I was ready to start teaching our children self-government.
 In A House United, there is a strong emphasis on teaching children that they are responsible for their own actions and that they have the power to choose how they want to be.
-By very clearly defining my expectations and the consequences for my children's behaviors, they have been able to learn that it is their own choices which determine how their lives will be.
+By very clearly defining my expectations and the consequences for my children's behaviors, they were able to learn that it was their own choices which determined how their lives would be.

-Whenever possible, natural consequences are used.
+Whenever possible, natural consequences were used.
 For instance,

-• If a child forgets to take their dirty dishes to the sink, that child is then responsible for washing their own dishes.
+• If a child forgot to take their dirty dishes to the sink, that child was then responsible for washing their own dishes.

-• If the children bicker over a toy, that toy is taken away from them both.
+• If the children bickered over a toy, that toy was taken away from them both.

-Synthetic consequences, such as earning chores or losing privileges, are used whenever there isn't an obvious natural consequence.
+Synthetic consequences, such as earning chores or losing privileges, were used whenever there wasn't an obvious natural consequence.
 For instance,

-• If a child chooses to throw a temper tantrum rather than talking to me calmly about an issue, they earn a chore.
+• If a child chose to throw a temper tantrum rather than talking to me calmly about an issue, they earned a chore.

-• For more serious transgressions such as lying, privileges (such as our once-a-week video game time) are restricted.
+• For more serious transgressions such as lying, privileges (such as our once-a-week video game time) were restricted.

 Keeping My Cool: Improving My Own Self-Government

-Teaching my children self-government only works when I am able to control my own actions.
-If I lose my temper and yell at my kids, the lessons of self-government fall apart.
-Hard as it is to admit, in the past sometimes I would get so frustrated that I would impose consequences to "get back" at my children, such as taking away a beloved toy.
+Teaching my children self-government could only work if I was able to control my own actions.
+If I lost my temper and yelled at my kids, the lessons of self-government would fall apart.
+Hard as it was to admit, in the past sometimes I would get so frustrated that I would impose consequences to "get back" at my children, such as taking away a beloved toy.
 These instances would always end in lots of crying and/or screaming, and the overall mood in our home would be negative and unhappy.

-Through the process of teaching my kids self-government, I have also been able to work on keeping my own cool.
-By having well-defined consequences for the children's actions, my own emotional outbursts have been lessened significantly.
-Instead of trying to think of a consequence on the spot (and possibly getting pulled into the cycle of choosing a harsh consequence), I focus on calmly telling the child their consequence and maintaining a positive (or at least neutral) tone.
+Through the process of teaching my kids self-government, I worked on learning to keep my own cool.
+By having well-defined consequences for the children's actions, my own emotional outbursts were lessened significantly.
+Instead of trying to think of a consequence on the spot (and possibly getting pulled into the cycle of choosing a harsh consequence), I could focus on calmly telling the child their consequence and maintaining a positive (or at least neutral) tone.

 When Chores are Used as Consequences, Won't They Hate Doing Chores?

 One aspect of Teaching Self-Government that I was a bit nervous about implementing was assigning chores as consequences when the children have behaved inappropriately.
-I was concerned that my children would start to hate doing chores, but I have been very pleasantly surprised.
+I was concerned that my children would start to hate doing chores, but I was very pleasantly surprised.

 Rather than balking at the idea that they would earn chores for misbehavior, my children actually seemed relieved to have a well-known system in place.
-And over the last few years of using chores as consequences, I have seen that doing chores actually seems to change my children's moods: when I inspect and praise their work, they are happy and feel like they have accomplished something that benefits the household.
+Over the next several years of using chores as consequences, I observed that doing chores often changed my children's moods: when I inspected and praised their work, they were happy and felt like they had accomplished something that benefited the household.

-We have emphasized that the chores are being used as a tool to help the children learn to make good choices, and I have seen that the number of chores they earn as consequences has dwindled considerably over time.
-Their self-governing is working!
+We emphasized that the chores were being used as a tool to help the children learn to make good choices, and over time the number of chores they earned as consequences dwindled considerably.
+Their self-governing was working!

 Family Activities